-- Mean time between failures — Mean time between failures (MTBF) helps organizations to measure the time between repairable system failures of an application, product, or system.
+Mean time between failures (MTBF) helps organizations measure the time between repairable system failures of an application, product, or system.

 Tracking these metrics is important because it helps to determine if systems are failing more regularly than expected so that they can analyze the root cause and prevent the same issue from repeating.

-- Average incident response time — The average incident response time indicates how quickly your incident response team allocates responsibilities to the designated professional and resolve the threat.
+The average incident response time indicates how quickly your incident response team allocates responsibilities to the designated professional and resolves the threat.

 If you find the resolution times to be higher than they should be, organizations must examine the issue and figure out a solution to resolve it.

-Tracking your SLA compliance rate is crucial because it helps to ensure that your cybersecurity incident response plan is fulfilling their pre-defined objectives & delivering the promised results.
+Tracking your SLA compliance rate is crucial because it helps to ensure that your cybersecurity incident response plan is fulfilling its pre-defined objectives and delivering the promised results.

-Tracking this metric is important because it is helpful in assessing the financial impact of cybersecurity incidents, determine which methods are most effective, and prioritize investments to minimize future incidents.
+Tracking this metric is important because it is helpful in assessing the financial impact of cybersecurity incidents, determining which methods are most effective, and prioritizing investments to minimize future incidents.

-These are the main metrics an organization should be tracking to measure the performance of their incident response plan.
+These are the main metrics an organization should be tracking to measure the performance of its incident response plan.

 However, these metrics can vary significantly depending on your organization’s unique goals, data types, etc.